Disease

 Powdery mildew treatment and control

-How to get rid of powdery mildew on plants?
+How to get rid of powdery mildew?

 • In the spring, as soon as you see signs of powdery mildew, remove all infected parts of the plant.